mleukam/training/README.md

 > “The combination of some data and an aching desire for an answer does not ensure that a reasonable answer can be extracted from a given body of data”*
 > - John Tukey

-The recomended tools for a biomedical researcher first starting data analysis are Linux/shell and R. These will be sufficient the nearly all the current workflows in experimental data analysis and bioinformatics.
+The recomended tools for a biomedical researcher first starting data analysis are Linux/shell and R.

 ## Getting started in R ##
 R is a programming language that is a preferred outlet for statisticians and data analysts to publish tools for manipulating, testing, and plotting data.